swarmlab-hybrid/docs/README.md

     > http://172.17.0.2:8080 # ip may be different
     >

-TIP: When you are satisfied with result push them to the original git repository
+:information_source: When you are satisfied with result push them to the original git repository

 >
 > push.sh [push comment]
 >

 You HAVE to use a string litterall otherwise git will only register the first word!

 >
 >push.sh "my push comment"
 >